-• Simplification of the MR-Codes; there are no error detection mechanisms on order to improve the compression rate.
+Simplification of the MR-Codes; there are no error detection mechanisms in order to improve the compression rate.

-Typical Compression rates:
+Typical compression rates:

-Geschäftsdokumente
+business documents

-Gruppe 3: 20:1
+Group 3: 20:1

-Gruppe 4: 50:1
+Group 4: 50:1

-For photos (and the like) the compression rate is low because the the length of the runs is very short.
-Other schemes such as adaptive arithmetic coding would be more suitable.
+For photos (and the like) the compression rate of T.6 is low because the the length of the runs is very short.
+Other schemes such as arithmetic coding would be more suitable.